How to Inspect a V6 Engine with an Articulating Borescopes

 Having an articulating borescope in your shop is an invaluable tool to have on hand for engine and machinery inspection.
 People usually think of larger, more industrial inspection and turbine engines when talking about articulating borescopes, but these tools have a lot of practical uses when it comes to V6 piston engines.

-What is an Articulating Borescope?
+What is Engine Cylinder Borescope?

 Why is V6 Engine Inspection Important?